etorkay/etorkay.github.io/src/data/about.md

 # Finally

 I’m currently on a mission to further my research in computer architecture, with a particular focus on designing high-performance, energy-efficient systems.
 I’m excited about the opportunity to contribute to cutting-edge research and work alongside like-minded individuals in academia or industry.
 If you're interested in the same fields or just want to chat about technology (or even skydiving!), feel free to reach out.
-Check out some of my poems below too.
+Check out some of my poems below too!

 # My favourite poem